Xakkusu/p4-build-your-dream/README.md

 - When a future content request is approved the request will be listed below the form.
 - A number of approved requests is shown as well.
 - Through this users are informed about future features of the website.
-If the user doesn't want their appproved request to be public the can write it in the form and they will receive an information via mail that their request is approved.
-This is done manual by the admin through the contact-mail.
+If the user doesn't want their approved request to be public the can write it in the form and they will receive information via mail that their request is approved.
+This is done manually by the admin through the contact-mail.

 ### Sign-Up page
 ![Sign up Content](documentation/features/sign-up.png)